1860 Stock Certificate

-He was antagonized by Joseph Alston Hill, of Wilmington, one of the most gifted orators of that period, who advocated east-west lines, marketing the products of the State only through North Carolina ports.
-It was a battle of giants and Hill won the victory.
+He was antagonized by Joseph Alston Hill, of Wilmington, one of the most gifted orators of that period, who advocated east-west lines, marketing the products of the state only through North Carolina ports.
+It was a battle of giants and, incredibly, Hill won the victory.

-One might reasonably expect that the first railroad constructed within the state of North Carolina to fulfill the 1833 Convention's directives, but one would be completely wrong.
+One might reasonably expect that the first railroad constructed within the state of North Carolina would be to fulfill the 1833 Convention's directive of an east-west railroad, but one would be completely wrong.
 In acuality, the first two railroads constructed by North Carolinians were both north-south railroads - the Wilmington & Raleigh Railroad (renamed in 1855 as the Wilmington & Weldon Railroad), and the Raleigh & Gaston Railroad.
 At least the former did terminate at North Carolina's largest port, even though it did not originate along an east-west axis.

-That reluctance was overcome only when a greater danger materialized in the late 1840s - the prospect of a major north-south railway from Richmond, Virginia to Atlanta, Georgia - of course, running through North Carolina.
-Such a road, with connections upward through Virginia and downward through South Carolina, would virtually destroy the State's exports via Wilmington, while her neighbors - Charleston and Norfolk - waxed rich and powerful at her expense.
+That reluctance was overcome only when a greater danger materialized in the late 1840s - the prospect of a major north-south railway from Richmond, VA to Atlanta, GA - of course, running through North Carolina.
+Such a road, with connections upward through Virginia and downward through South Carolina, would virtually destroy the state's exports via Wilmington, while her neighbors - Charleston and Norfolk - waxed rich and powerful at her expense.

-The imminent cause of this alarm was the chartering of the Charlotte & Columbia Railroad in 1846 and the chartering of the Richmond & Danville Railroad in 1847 - both proposing to meet in Charlotte, North Carolina as soon as possible.
-Their requests for a North Carolina charter was particularly hard for easterners to deny as these requests involved no State assistance.
+The imminent cause of this alarm was the chartering of the Charlotte & Columbia Railroad in 1846 and the chartering of the Richmond & Danville Railroad in 1847 - both proposing to meet in Charlotte, NC as soon as possible.
+Their requests for a North Carolina charter was particularly hard for easterners to deny as these requests involved no state assistance.
 The proposed roads would be of such widespread economic value that it was expected to generate considerable outside investment.